When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values

 \paragraph{Running time} \Cref{tab:runtimeSimA} displays the training times and prediction time of each method.
 We observe that the training of all single imputation and complete case procedures only require less than 4s (for 50.000 training points).
-The training times of MICE procedures seem linear in the number of imputations.
-Training the random forest variants is more costly than the default MICE models. \texttt{PbP} is fast to train but its computational cost is expected to increase exponentially with the number of features. \texttt{SAEM} emerges as the slowest method for both training and predicting (648s for 50.000 training points, 11s for 15.000 prediction points).
+The training times of MICE procedures is linear in the number of imputations.
+Training the random forest variants is more costly than the default MICE models. \texttt{PbP} is fast to train, though its total cost depends on the number of distinct missingness patterns encountered. \texttt{SAEM} emerges as one of the slowest methods for both training and predicting (648s for 50.000 training points, 11s for 15.000 prediction points).